RomanSilinenko/Usergate-firewall-export-import-tool/README.md

 # Usergate-firewall-export-import-tool
 Basic python scripts to export\import firewall rules from Usergate UTM 5 over API

-To anable API interface, you have to go to the web admin console with extended feature anabled: https://<usergate_ip>:8001/?features=zone-xml-rpc
+To enable API interface, you have to go to the web admin console with extended feature anabled: https://<usergate_ip>:8001/?features=zone-xml-rpc

 Then go to network \ Zones and enable XML-RPC feature on zone you will be accessing from.